cmg189/aes_simplified/README.md

 - Description:

-	Outputs steps in encryption
+	Outputs steps in encryption where data is output in 4x4 blocks

 - Parameters:

 	`title` String representing which step is being outputted

-	`data` List, or string, representing the current data being encrypted
+	`data` String representing the current data being encrypted

 	`length` Int representing size of encryption key